-CERS is a cost-sharing multiple-employer defined benefit pension plan that covers substantially all regular full-time members employed in positions of each participating county, city, and school board, and any additional eligible local agencies electing to participate in the KRS.
-The KRS provide plan members with benefits through a pension trust and an insurance trust.
+The CERS is a cost-sharing multiple-employer defined benefit pension plan that covers substantially all regular full-time members employed in positions of each participating county, city, and school board, and any additional eligible local agencies electing to participate.
+The CERS provides plan members with benefits through a pension trust and an insurance trust.
 The pension trust provides retirement, disability, and death benefits.
 The insurance trust provides health insurance or other postemployment benefits (OPEB).
 Benefits may be extended to beneficiaries of plan members under certain circumstances.
 Cost-of-living adjustments (COLA) are provided at the discretion of the State Legislature.